 Typically you will find information here about when you are eligible to contribute, how your employer match works, your vesting schedule, and which investments you can choose.
 While it may look like legal mumbo jumbo, there is important information in that section that impacts your entire retirement.
 In fact, half of American households have no retirement savings at all, and trusting Social Security alone is a bad strategy.

-Take Full Advantage of the Company Match… at the very least
+Take Full Advantage of the Company Match

 The first place to look in your 401(k) information is your employer match.
 Employers typically match 3% to 6% of your salary, but that is contingent on your own contribution.
 Generally, employers match 50% or 100% of your contribution up to the salary limit.
 Hint: you should always contribute at least up to your employer match, your net worth depends on it.